genexuslabs/DotNetClasses/README.md

 ## How to test your changes with a GeneXus installation?
 - ```dotnet msbuild /t:build;CopyAssemblies DotNetStandardClasses.sln```

-It compiles the solution and copies the .NET assemblies to the folder build/**gxnet/bin**.
+It compiles the solution and copies all the .NET assemblies to the folder build/gxnet*/bin**.
+Then, you can copy those files to a GeneXus installation or to your web application directory.

+You can use the following parameters to customize the deploy:
+- TargetFramework: only the assemblies that are generated for this framework will be deployed.
+Valid values are: `net462` (for GeneXus C# generator) and `net5` (for GeneXus NetCore generator).
+- DeployDirectory: specifies a GeneXus installation directory.

+Samples:
 - ```dotnet msbuild /t:build;CopyAssemblies /p:DeployDirectory=C:\Genexus /p:TargetFramework=net462 DotNetStandardClasses.sln```

 It copies .NET framework assemblies to the folder C:\Genexus\gxnet\bin